informalsystems/modelator/jekyll/docs/tla_basics_tutorials/ecosystem.md

 Pluscal is less expressive than TLA+ and uses a different syntax.
 There are Pascal and C-like flavours.
 You have to translate it to TLA+ using a transpiler before checking a model written in it.
 We recommend trying it only after getting used to using regular TLA+.
 6. [Specifying Systems](https://lamport.azurewebsites.net/tla/book-02-08-08.pdf) - a book on TLA+ written by Leslie Lamport, original creator of TLA+\
 It contains useful information on niche features of TLC and TLA+.

+## Footnote

+Please note there are many more tools and works in the ecosystem.
+This page contains a basic subset.